nindate/mlzoomcamp-capstone-project/README.md

 The steps to install Python venv will depend on the Operating system you have.
 Below steps have been provided in reference to installation on Ubuntu, however you can refer to Official documentation at https://docs.python.org/3/tutorial/venv.html to know appropriate steps for your OS.

-1. Install pip3 and venv if not installed (below sample commands to be used on Ubuntu hav been provided
+1. Install pip3 and venv if not installed (below sample commands to be used on Ubuntu have been provided

 ```
 sudo apt update -y